vlang/pdf/README.md

 #### Font selection and use

-Before we can write a simple string we need to communicate to the page what font we want use and its properties.
+Before we can write a simple string, we need to communicate to the page what font we want to use and its properties.

-First we create a `Text_params` *struct* that contain all the information **vPDF** need to instantiate and use a font:
+First, we create a `Text_params` *struct* that contain all the information **vPDF** need to instantiate and use a font:

 ```v
 mut fnt_params := pdf.Text_params{